A look at content moderation regulations around the globe

 2. HB 20

 Meanwhile in Texas, the HB 20 law bars social media platforms with more than 50 million users from censoring any content specifically based on viewpoints and geographic location.
 The platforms can take down content if it includes unlawful expression or specific discriminatory threats of violence, but the lines differentiating the two can be blurry.
-As a result, the law was challenged; however, the Fifth Circuit Court of Appeals allowed the law to go into effect.
+The law was challenged on various grounds; however, the Fifth Circuit Court of Appeals allowed the law to go into effect.
+The law has been further appealed to the Supreme Court of the United States (SCOTUS).

 3. S.B.
 7072